kalavai-net/kalavai-client/README.md

 ## Create a a local, private AI pool

-> Kalavai is **free to use, no caps, for both commercial and non-commercial purposes**.
-All you need to get started is one or more computers that can see each other (i.e. within the same network), and you are good to go.
-If you are interested in join computers in different locations / networks, [contact us](mailto:info@kalavai.net) or [book a demo](https://app.onecal.io/b/kalavai/book-a-demo) with the founders.

 You can create and manage your pools with the new kalavai GUI, which can be started with:

 ```bash
 kalavai gui start
 ```

 This will expose the GUI and the backend services in localhost.
 By default, the GUI is accessible via [http://localhost:49153](http://localhost:49153).
-In the UI users can create and join LLM pools, monitor devices, deploy LLMs and more.
+In the UI users can create and join AI pools, monitor devices, deploy LLMs and more.

 ![Kalavai logo](docs/docs/assets/images/ui_dashboard_multiple.png)

-Check out our [getting started guide](https://kalavai-net.github.io/kalavai-client/getting_started/) for next steps.
+Check out our [getting started guide](https://kalavai-net.github.io/kalavai-client/getting_started/) for next steps on how to add more workers to your pool.

 ## Enough already, let's run stuff!